Shark Bait (film): Plot

-Pisces, or Pi, lives with his parents Pike and Piper in a polluted harbor of Boston until a fishing boat scoops them from the sea.
-Pi's parents help him escape the net, but they cannot escape themselves.
+Pisces, or Pi, lives with his parents Pike and Piper in the polluted harbor of Boston until a fishing boat scoops them from the sea.
+Pi's parents help him escape the net, but cannot escape themselves.
 Before being taken away, Piper makes Pi promise to go live with his aunt Pearl.
 Pi's new porpoise friend Percy and his mother Meg agree to take him, but Pi refuses to leave in case his parents return.
 Meg tells him once a net takes anyone, they are killed.
-Pi is heartbroken that his parents are gone forever.
+Pi is heartbroken at his parents loss.

 Meg and Percy take Pi to live with his aunt Pearl on an Caribbean reef.
 Upon arrival, Pi comes across three elderly marlin named Moe, Jack, and Manny, who direct him toward Pearl's home.
-On his way there, Pi immediately falls in love with Cordelia who has appeared on the cover of National Geographic.
+On his way there, Pi immediately falls in love with Cordelia, an angelfish model who has appeared on the cover of National Geographic.
 He also meets his cousin Dylan, with whom he quickly bonds.
 However, Pi soon encounters Troy, a tiger shark who has his eye set on Cordelia to become his mate.
 Pi confronts Troy, only to be assaulted by him.
 Cordelia tells Pi that the only dangerous place on the reef is between Troy and whatever he wants, and if Pi wishes to help her, he won't interfere.

 Pi and Dylan arrive home, where Pearl is excited to see that Pi has arrived.
 She is a fortune-teller, with her starfish assistant Madge, and uses a pink pearl Dylan's late father gave her as a crystal ball.
-Pearl reads Pi's future and sees that he is destined for great things and will find his destiny on the reef.
+Pearl reads Pi's future and says he will find his destiny on the reef.
 Pearl then tells Pi he can go anywhere, excluding an abandoned shipwreck and a forbidden place called "Flat Bottom."
 Pearl leaves Dylan in charge of showing Pi around.
 Dylan tells Pi about Nerissa, a wise old turtle who lives in the abandoned shipwreck and practices martial arts, leading to rumors that he is a wizard.
-They stumble upon Flat Bottom, the open sea outside the wildlife sanctuary free for humans to come with fishing nets.
-Dylan leaves and Pi sees Cordelia, but doesn't interact until she screams after getting a lure stuck in her fin and comes to her aid.
+They stumble upon Flat Bottom, the open sea free for humans to come with fishing nets.
+Dylan leaves and Pi finds Cordelia, but doesn't interact until she gets a lure stuck in her fin and comes to her aid.
 Pi brings Cordelia to Buddy and Lou, a crab and sawfish duo, who remove it.
 Afterward, Pi invites him to a concert.
 Beforehand, Pi meets Dylan again, and they observe Nerissa defend his blue pearl against a gang of squids.